Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US017/01.requirements-engineering/Readme.md

-# US 017 - List all deals made.
+# US 017 - To List all deals made.

 ## 1. Requirements Engineering